ABOUT HARDEN CONSULTING GROUP

 M.A., Gonzaga University

-Kimberly is also the recipient of the 2022 MLK Community, Equity, and Social Justice Award, (Washington State University) 2022 Entity Award, (Commission for Social Justice Education) 2020 Sankofa Award, (Seattle University) and 2016 Women in Action Award.
-(Highline College)
+She was awarded the 2022 MLK Community, Equity, and Social Justice Award (Washington State University), the 2022 Entity Award (Commission for Social Justice Education), the 2020 Sankofa Faculty of the Year Award (Seattle University), and the 2016 Women in Action Award (Highline College).